egorgrushin/painless-redux/README.md

 - It provides loading state management (i.e. isLoading and error).
 - Underhood it uses any redux-like library you want to (e.g. [@ngrx/store](https://github.com/ngrx/platform)), so it means you can use [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=ru) but with this library you don't have to create boilerplate code (e.g. reducers, actions, selectors, action creators etc.).
 - All methods working with outer data sources (e.g. requests passed to `get$` method) are [RxJS](https://github.com/ReactiveX/rxjs) powered.
+- It supports optimistic change, remove, add
+- It provides Workspace (documentation will be ready soon) which allows you store filter, sorting, ui states etc.

 # Requirements
 1. To be familiar with [redux](https://github.com/reduxjs/redux)